Sparse Shift Autoencoders for Identifying Concepts from Large Language Model Activations: Implementation and experimental details

 \subsubsection{Datasets}

-We list out data generation pipelines for the semi-synthetic datasets in \cref{data:binsynth} and \cref{data:cat} and refer the reader to \citep{lin2022truthfulqameasuringmodelsmimic} and the corresponding Hugging Face repository for details on the multiple-choice subset of TruthfulQA considered in this paper.
+We list out data generation pipelines for the semi-synthetic datasets in \cref{data:binsynth} All datasets are summarised in \cref{tab:datasets}.
+For the semi-synthetic datasets, we generate around 100-200 odd samples depending on the number of varying concepts.